Calisthenics for Weight Loss (Exercises & Workout Plan)

 4. Repeat for the desired number of sets and reps.

-Plank is an isometric ab exercise that strengthens and tones abdominal muscles and helps maintain a flat stomach.
+Plank is an isometric ab exercise that builds sturdy and toned abs and helps maintain a flat stomach.

 10. Mountain Climbing

-The mountain climber is a core-strengthening cardio exercise that you can add to your calisthenics fat-loss exercises to burn more calories and strengthen your abs.
+The mountain climber is a bodyweight cardio exercise that you can add to your calisthenics fat-loss program to fire calories and strengthen your abs.

 How to do mountain climbers: